wesovilabs/beyond/docs/about.md

 {: .text-green-300}
 ## License
-Goa is distributed by an [MIT license](https://github.com/wesovilabs/goa/tree/master/LICENSE.md).
+Beyond is distributed by an [MIT license](https://github.com/wesovilabs/beyond/tree/master/LICENSE.md).

 {: .text-green-300}
 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Read more about becoming a contributor in our [Goa repository](https://github.com/wesovilabs/goa/tree/master/CONTRIBUTING.md).
+Read more about becoming a contributor in our [Beyond repository](https://github.com/wesovilabs/beyond/tree/master/CONTRIBUTING.md).

 {: .text-yellow-300}
-### Thank you to the contributors of Goa!
+### Thank you to the contributors of Beyond!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}